Particular/docs.particular.net/samples/transactional-session/cosmosdb/sample.md

 snippet: cosmos-txsession-backend-persistence

-Note that the backend needs a [partition key mapping](/persistence/cosmosdb/transactions.md#specifying-the-partitionkey-to-use-for-the-transaction) configured for the `OrderReceived` to determine what partition needs to be used to access the order.
+Note that the backend service requires a [partition key mapping](/persistence/cosmosdb/transactions.md#specifying-the-partitionkey-to-use-for-the-transaction) configured for the `OrderReceived` to determine what partition needs to be used to access the order.

 ## Running the sample